Steel Guitar Tuition

 Beginner / Intermediate (E9th)

-PSG Illustrated (Basic fundamentals / facts about pedal steel, prior to owning) 35.95
+PSG Illustrated (Basic fundamentals / facts about pedal steel, prior to owning) 39.95 (currently unavailable)

 (This course is for someone thinking about whether to play a pedal steel)